Stock Market Trading Hours: What Time Is the Stock Market Open Today?

 These trades are performed on "electronic communications networks," or ECNs, and directly pair buyers and sellers rather than using a middleman.
 While this kind of trading once was only accessible to large institutional buyers, today brokers such as Fidelity and Charles Schwab facilitate this kind of trading.

 As for the weekends: There are no regular trading hours for stocks on Saturdays or Sundays.
-However, if you read a headline on a Sunday night saying that stock futures are down, that's because most futures contracts (including equity futures, but also oil, agricultural products, commodities and other investments) begin trading at 6 p.m.
-Eastern time on Sundays.
+However, if you read a headline on a Sunday night saying that stock futures are down, that's because most futures contracts (including equity futures, but also commodities such as oil and agricultural products and other investments) begin trading Sunday night on the aforementioned exchanges.